 1. Provision of information on the procedure

-Indicators: Information on on the Procedure

-1. their rights and obligations

-in practice? 🗌 Yes With difficulty □ No

-Is tailored info ormation provided to un accompanied children?
-Yes 🗌 No
+Indicators: Information on the Procedure 1. .
+Is sufficient information provided to asylum seekers on the procedures, their rig in practice? • 10 Is tailored information provided to unaccompanied children? ∑ Yes □ N lo

 1.1.
 Content of information